Vennela-29/BookHub/README.md

 # BookHub

-BookHub is a web-based library management system built with React for the frontend and Node.js for the backend.
+BookHub is a web-based library management system built with React for the frontend and .NET with C# for the backend.
 This project allows users to manage books, students, and borrowing activities efficiently.

 ## Features